camiloahm/DockerTutorial/3-dotnet-service/README.md

 # Building .net service and running it inside a container

 We are going to use .NetCore which is supported on Linux.
-There are 2 ways to create a core project easily
+There are 2 ways to create a core project easily, with Yeoman or with Visual Studio.
+There is an example project generated with Yeoman in this folder "MyService".

 ## Using Yeoman